Early Stage Growth Fund

 As of October 16, 2020, the name of the Buffalo Emerging Opportunities Fund changed to the Early Stage Growth Fund.

 The investment objective of the Buffalo Early Stage Growth Fund is long-term growth of capital.
-The Fund invests primarily in equity securities, consisting of a portfolio of between 50-70 domestic common stocks, preferred stocks, convertible securities, warrants and rights, of companies that, at the time of purchase by the Fund, have market capitalizations below the median of the Fund’s benchmark index of $3.4 billion or less (as of September 30, 2020) and are companies that are starting to develop a new product or service or have recently developed a new product or service.
+The Fund invests primarily in equity securities, consisting of common stocks, preferred stocks, convertible securities, warrants and rights, of companies that, at the time of purchase by the Fund, are defined as early stage growth companies.
+Early stage growth companies are defined by the Fund as companies that, at the time of purchase by the Fund, have market capitalizations below the median of the Morningstar US Small Growth Index and are companies that are starting to develop a new product or service or have recently developed a new product or service.
+As of June 30, 2021, the median market capitalization of the Morningstar U.S. Small Growth Index was $4.2 billion.

 The Fund managers seek to identify companies for the Fund’s portfolio that are expected to experience growth based on the identification of long-term, measurable secular trends, and which, as a result, may have potential revenue growth in excess of the gross domestic product growth rate.
 Companies are screened using in-depth, in-house research to identify premier early-stage growth companies which generally demonstrate: